atweiden/pacstrapit/README.md

 Usage
 -----

-Run `pacstrapit` for a capable cmdline persistent USB installation in /dev/sdb:
+Run `pacstrapit` for a capable headless persistent USB installation in /dev/sdb:

 ```bash